 We show you how to install a dog door and offer hints and tips to make the task easier.

-- Use the template to mark and cut the hole in the door or wall.
+- Use the provided template to mark and cut the hole in the door or wall.

 Types of Dog Doors